 With seven large dogs, Paul Caster’s feeding times can get a bit hectic.
 “One trick we learned a long time ago was to train each dog to sit and wait until it’s released before getting dinner.
 This has to be continually reinforced, but it saves a lot of trouble,” says Caster.

 Caster knows senior dogs can be finicky eaters, so he was willing to adjust when his Irish Wolfhound stopped approaching meals with relish.
-“Frodo is a very sensitive, 106-pound puppy.
+“Frodo is a susceptible, 106-pound puppy.
 He just wanted me to hold his dish while he ate,” says Caster.
-“Moral of the story: Before you rush your pup to the veterinarian when it stops eating, give it a little extra attention and you’ll see what happens.”
+“Moral of the story: Before you rush your pup to the veterinarian when it stops eating, give it a little extra attention, and you’ll see what happens.”

 Spread out Your Dog’s Feeding